 Since course attendants can come from very different experiences, during the general introduction (day 1), researchers and technicians will be asked to introduce themselves, their pre-experience in the laboratory and their expectations to the course in order to target the course content optimally, especially during the theoretical- and discussion workshops.
 Their starting point will therefore be mixed as some may have limited theoretical or practical experience, while others may be highly experienced in some or all disciplines.

 Course supervisors

-Ole Bendik Dale, tutor responsible for pathology and histopathology Torsten Snogdal Boutrup, tutor responsible on IHC Tim Kåre Jensen, tutor responsible on ISH Tine Moesgaard Iburg course supervisor
+Ole Bendik Dale, tutor responsible for pathology and histopathology Tine Moesgaard Iburg course supervisor and tutor for IHC

 Program: Introduction to Histopathology in fish diseases